 It is expected that through a participatory process, acceptance of the sub-projects and grievances can be minimized.
 However, it is necessary to establish an effective grievance redress mechanism to address complaints/grievances related to social issues that may arise.
-Any grievances and objections retarding the social aspects of the project will be referred to the project Grievances Redress Committee (GRC).
-The project GRC will be formed at central and district levels.
-The committee of the GRC at national level will have several members and connection with local authorities under headed by a chairperson.
+Any grievances and objections retarding the social aspects of the project is referred to the project Grievances Redress Committee (GRC).
+The project GRCs have formed at central and district levels under the original RTIP II.

 The affected persons can register their grievances at the complaint cell established at central level and district level.
-All cases will be registered, categorized and prioritized by the district level authority and by the Environmental Specialist at central level.
-The GRCs will meet periodically to discuss the merit of each case and fix a date for hearing and notify the PAP to submit necessary documents in proof of her/his claim/case; resolve grievances within 4 weeks of receipt of complaint.
+All cases are registered, categorized and prioritized by the district level authority and by the Environmental Specialist at central level.
+The GRCs meet periodically to discuss the merit of each case and fix a date for hearing and notify the PAP to submit necessary documents in proof of her/his claim/case; resolve grievances within 4 weeks of receipt of complaint.